modernwarfareuplink/GetToKnow-API/README.md

 This API is designed to help front-end devs make a Tinder replica with custom frontend changes.

-This is a hasura project, Please head on to hasura.io for more info about 'hasura project'
+This is a hasura project, Please head on to https://hasura.io/ for more info about 'hasura project'

 # Deployment

 1.Clone this repository

 2.Get GITBASH

 3.Get Hasura account

 4.Open GITBASH and cd to this repository

 5.Login using command ''Hasura login''

-6.Then using the below 3 steps your backend for Tinder-Replica is ready git add . git commit -m 'your message' git push hasura master
+6.Then using the below 3 steps your backend for Tinder-Replica is ready

+git add .

+git commit -m 'your message'

+git push hasura master

-# ENDPOINTS DETAILS ARE AVAILABLE IN THE FILE QUICKIE.txt
+# ENDPOINTS DETAILS ARE AVAILABLE IN QUICKIE.txt

 # Future-scope